-The 2023 Plan will continue in effect for a term of 10 years measured from the date the 2023 Plan was approved by the Board, unless terminated earlier under the terms of the 2023 Plan.
+The 2023 Plan will continue in effect for a term of 10 years measured from the date the 2023 Plan was approved by our board of directors, unless terminated earlier under the terms of the 2023 Plan.
 The Plan Administrator may at any time amend, alter, suspend or terminate the 2023 Plan.